 Grand Rapids’ John Ball Zoo turns 125 this year and there’s no time like the present to check out how it’s grown.
 From the Funicular to the tigers, mountain lion, bobcat, and the newly-renovated grizzly bear exhibit, there’s always something to explore at John Ball Zoo.

 Related suggestion: The zoo’s always-fun annual fundraiser, Rendezoo, takes place on June 10, 2016 (tickets and more info here).

-11. Grand Rapids Hispanic Festival taking place August 26-28, held is held every summer in downtown Grand Rapids and is the premier annual celebration of the rich heritage of the community.
+Taking place August 26-28, is held every summer in downtown Grand Rapids and is the premier annual celebration of the rich heritage of the community.

 Ionia Free Fair July 14 - 23

 Kent County Youth Fair August 8 – 13

 Volleyball at Meijer State Games